What is a Point of Sale Display?

 Purpose Behind Point of Sale Displays

 For example, consider a trucker who makes a stop at a gas station to fill up his tank.
-He walks into the store to put $50 on his pump station and receives exposure to point of sale displays when he is making a transactional purchase.
-In such a case, he notices a pack of gum on a point of sale display, which triggers a problem recognition response – does my breath smell?
-Impulsively, he purchases the pack of gum to his purchase.
+He walks into the store to put $50 on his pump station and receives exposure to point of sale displays when he is making the purchase.
+He notices a pack of gum on a point of sale display, which triggers a problem recognition response – does my breath smell?
+Impulsively, he adds the pack of gum to his purchase.

 How to Generate Impulse Purchases through Point of Sale Displays